-- ▶ Verifying a broker's record.
-Before doing business with a broker or an investment adviser, check out the Financial Industry Regulatory Authority's (FINRA) BrokerCheck (brokercheck.finra.org) and the SEC's Investor.gov databases.
+- Military insurance.
+Members of the military have access to low-cost life insurance through the Servicemembers Group Life Insurance program (also mentioned previously).
+You can get up to \$400,000 in coverage on yourself while on active duty for just \$336 per year, and up to \$100,000 in coverage on your spouse for \$60 per year if your spouse is under age 35 (coverage costs more for older spouses).
+If you want to buy extra coverage, check out insurers and agents through your state insurance department (find links at naic.org).
+The National Association of Insurance Commissioners' insureuonline.org also offers insurance advice for members of the military. - Verifying a broker's record.
+Before doing business with a broker or investment adviser, check out the Financial Industry Regulatory Authority's (FINRA) BrokerCheck (brokercheck/finra.org) and the SEC's Investor.gov databases.
 You can learn more about an adviser's experience, licensing and any complaints or disciplinary action.
-Also check out the broker through your state securities regulator (nasaa.org). - California's Department of Business Oversight has created a consumer education booklet to help military servicemembers and veterans protect themselves and their families from common scams and fraud.
-Go to DBO.ca.gov, and search for Protect Yourself from Fraud, Military Edition. - ► Financial planning assistance.
-You can get help from the Personal Financial Management office on base and search for a Certified Financial Planner® in your area at letsmakeaplan.org. ★ hen you decide to leave the military, you'll face a series of financial challenges.
+Also check out the broker through your state securities regulator (nasaa.org).
+State securities regulators offer programs to help military families, such as California's Troops Against Predatory Scams (TAP\$), which is offered in conjunction with the Investor Protection Trust (investorprotection.org). - ► Financial planning assistance.
+You can get help from the Personal Financial Management office on base and search for a Certified Financial Planner in your area at letsmakeaplan.org.
+Click on "government and military" to find an adviser who specializes in helping military families. ★ hen you decide to leave the military, you'll face a series of financial challenges.
 One of the most significant?
 Because valuable benefits and tax breaks you receive on active duty will disappear, you may need to earn more as a civilian just to match the buying power of your military pay and benefits.